eladw917/whatsapp_snapshot/README.md

 - **Group Chat Support**: Handles both individual and group conversations
 - **Message Types**: Supports text, images, voice messages, documents, stickers, and GIFs
 - **Reply Counter**: Shows how many messages you've sent in response to the current conversation
-- **Auto-refresh**: Updates messages every 5 seconds when the popup is open
+- **Real-time Updates**: Messages are checked when you open the popup

 ## Installation